 Fully applied Basel III risk-weighted assets (RWA) decreased by CHF 9 billion to CHF 69 billion at the end of the third quarter.
 Within Non-core, we continued activity targeted at reducing the number of outstanding over-the-counter (OTC) derivative transactions by means of negotiated bilateral settlements with specific counterparties, third-party novations or trade compressions.
-As a result, Basel III RWA decreased by CHF 9 billion to CHF 39 billion for Non-core.
-At the end of the quarter, Non-core RWA of CHF 39 billion comprised CHF 23 billion credit risk RWA, CHF 8 billion market risk RWA and CHF 8 billion operational risk RWA.
+As a result, Basel III RWA decreased by as there were no significant unwinds.
+These RWA comprised CHF 20 billion credit risk RWA, CHF 2 billion market risk RWA and CHF 8 billion operational risk RWA.